FREQUENTLY ASKED QUESTIONS

 c) discuss issues and vote at the Annual Reorganizational Business Meeting.

 Please note: Unpaid Guests will NOT receive these benefits.

 #8.
 Q: How much do membership dues cost?

 A: Membership dues for adults currently cost $40 per fiscal year.
 The RVCC's fiscal year begins and ends each September.

-Fortunately, these dues will be PRO-RATED to reflect how much of the year has elapsed.
-If you join in the first quarter, you pay $40.
-If you join in the second quarter, you pay $30.
-If you join in the third quarter, you pay $20.
-If you join in the fourth quarter, you pay only $10.
+Fortunately, these dues are PRO-RATED to reflect how much of the year has elapsed.
+If you join in the first half of the year, you pay only $40 for the entire year !
+If you join in the second half of the year, you pay only $20 !

 Youth under 19 pay half price; children under 13 years of age join for FREE.